extremeblackliu/VRCSDKImp/README.md

 NB: `YourProjectFolder/Packages/vpm-manifest.json` will not update (when you overwrite SDK that version differents, e.x.
 3.6.1 -> 3.7.0), manually edit the json file and change the version number to fix.

+# Self-Hosting

+You can self-hosting own reverse-proxy server.

+Soon i write it.

 # FAQ

 [FAQ](https://github.com/extremeblackliu/VRCSDKImp/blob/main/faq.md)